Manassas police searching for woman, anyone else who handled rabid bat in Old Town Manassas

 Dr. Alison Ansher, of the Prince William Health District, said initial reports indicated that "several people" were observed touching the bat after it was found Saturday afternoon.

-It's not clear exactly what time the bat was handled and brought to the shop.
+It's not clear exactly what time the bat was handled near the shop.
 The police said the bat was reported at 1:40 p.m.
 The health district says 3 p.m. in its report.

 The bat was found around Center Street between West Street and Battle Street, the health department report said.

-Note: Correction: This report has been updated to note the bat was found outside Calico Jack’s, but it is not clear the animal was brought inside the store as was initially reported.
-This story will be updated as more information comes available.